jakobo/codedrift/README.md

 By listing these here, I'm accepting that this site is not only a work in progress, but that these items shouldn't prevent me from putting myself out into the world.

+- [ ] Tag listing pages
+- [ ] Switch to getStaticProps with a local call to the graphql resolver
 - [ ] Track active tab w/ underline or bold in header
 - [ ] Change to Tailwind, away from styled-system.
 Keep the vertical rythym!
 - [ ] Permalinks in an obvious place